Ocean Heaven: Reception

 Ocean Heaven has had particularly good reviews, getting very high ratings.
 The film also received a 4/5 from The China Post site with a detailed and heart-felt review.

 Maggie Lee of The Hollywood Reporter compared the film to Together, and called Ocean Heaven "Empty".

-The film also got reviewed by Peter Galvin of SBS Australia who viewed it at Sydney Chinese Film Festival.
+The film was also reviewed by Peter Galvin of SBS Australia, who viewed it at Sydney Chinese Film Festival.
 In his closing comments, Galvin said that "[it] is not quite a realist film; its world is too kind, its cast too tolerant".